nheir/usb_pc_link/README.md

 usb_pc_link
 ===========

-Complete the connection protocol with Philips USB HiFi
+Complete the connection protocol with Philips USB HiFi on Linux

 It works with Philips MC-M530.
 I guess it will work with any other USB PC Link Hifi but I can not test.